Priceless bugreports

 1. "The new password has been emailed to you"

-2. A letter came in which, truly, the new password was delivered in plain text
+2. A letter came in which was the new password delivered in plain text

 3. This new password indeed works, the old password doesn't let me in anymore